wolfspyre/vmware_puppetfact/README.txt

 - The build number
 - the output of 'dmidecode -t bios' from a linux vm inside that version I'll happily update this with that information so it can be more useful to all

+NOTE: The bios is only read at power-on.
+A reboot will *NOT* update the bios information.
+If you notice an incorrect bios string, try powering off the VM completely and powering it back on.
+This will reload the bios, and you should have the proper address and release date.